 Women are more prone to the condition – 90% of people with fibromyalgia are female.
 Those who worry more, or are more anxious, and people suffering from stress at home or work are also more likely to get the condition.

 There is a suggestion that fibromyalgia can run in families and have a genetic component although it is clear that other external factors are also involved.

 It is unfortunately the case that not all members of the medical profession fully understand fibromyalgia.
 Nevertheless, if you think you have the condition, it is important that you seek your doctor’s advice in the first instance – if nothing else, to exclude the possibility of other health problems.

 There is no single test which will help make the diagnosis of fibromyalgia.
 Symptoms may mimic other health issues and your doctor may want to do blood tests to eliminate the possibility of conditions.

 The American College of Rheumatology has developed a system where doctors look for abnormal tenderness or muscle pain in those suspected of suffering from fibromyalgia.
-For more information on how fibromyalgia is diagnosed, go to our page on What is fibromyalgia?

 It is not known what causes fibromyalgia and as there is no clear underlying cause to target, treatment of fibromyalgia tends to be focused on the relief of pain and other forms of symptom management.